Page Reviewed / Updated - September 27, 2020

-Independent Choices is not a Medicaid program, but rather an option on how to receive personal assistance services / attendant care services under the Arkansas’ State Medicaid Personal Care Program and the ARChoices in Homecare Medicaid Waiver.
+Independent Choices is not a Medicaid program.
+It is an option on how to receive personal assistance services / attendant care services under the Arkansas’ State Medicaid Personal Care Program and the ARChoices in Homecare Medicaid Waiver.
 This program is managed by the Arkansas Department of Human Services’ (DHS) Division of Aging and Adult Services (DAAS).

 To be eligible, one must be at least 18 years old, have a medical need for personal care services, require assistance with his/her activities of daily living, and legally reside in the state of Arkansas.
 Most importantly, the candidate must be financially eligible for a Medicaid program in the state of Arkansas that provides personal care services.